 Day 2: Photographing the "eye of the desert".

-Today we will have a team breakfast at 1100.
 In the afternoon we will work on post-processing our images from the previous nights.
 We will head over to Valley de la Luna to capture sunset before heading out into the desert for an astrophotography session.
 The desert surrounding San Pedro de Atacama is a Mars like environment with incredibly dark night skies.
 This location is one of the best places on Earth for capturing the Milky Way in it's raw most form.

 Day 4: Photo editing/Geysers.

-Today we will have breakfast together at 1100.
 We will work on photo editing and if there are enough students interested during the afternoon can make the hour and a half drive north of San Pedro to visit the El Tatio geyser field.
 This geyser field is at very high altitude ~14,000ft.

 Day 5: Lagoons and Flamingos Sunset.